Droppicode/Finance-Tracker/README.md

 3.  **Frontend Setup:**
     *   In a new terminal, navigate to the client directory: `cd client`
+    *   Create a `.env` file based on `.env.example`:
+        ```bash
+        cp .env.example .env
+        ```
+    *   Fill in the required environment variables:
+        - Firebase configuration (from Firebase Console)
+        - GitHub token for triggering historical data fetch
+        - Your GitHub repository owner and name
     *   Install dependencies:
         ```bash
         npm install